ajliouat/ajliouat.github.io/README.md

 ## Professional Highlights
 #### Lead AI Engineer, Serve the City, NGO (2023-Present)
 - Developed a scalable Retrieval Search System using LLama2 and FAISS for efficient volunteer-project matching
-- Optimized model inference performance through quantization and hardware acceleration

 #### Lead Data Scientist, Merci Jack, Tech Startup (2020-2023)
-- Developed an IoT-Based Predictive Maintenance System for critical restaurant equipment
-- Engineered a Multimodal Text and Image Classifier using transformers (BERT, RoBERTa) and CNNs (ResNet, EfficientNet)
+- Developed a Multimodal Text and Image Classifier using transformers (BERT, RoBERTa) and CNNs (ResNet, EfficientNet)

 #### Lead Data Scientist, Société Générale, Banking (2014-2020)
 - Led a team to deploy AI solutions for churn prediction, personalized recommendations, and workflow automation
-- Implemented a real-time Voice-to-Text Call Categorization system using Google Cloud Speech-to-Text API and fine-tuned BERT models

 ## Contact
 To discuss AI, collaboration opportunities, or any questions, feel free to reach out: